cnobile2012/bahai-calendar/docs/source/documentation.rst

 There is also a `-F` argument which can be added to the above script, it calculates the full 50 years, however, it will take up to 4 or 5 hours to run, so beware.
-The final midway point should be the same in either case.
+The final midway point should be the same in either case, so running the script for the full 50 years would not give a better result.

 =============================
 Strftime and Strptime Methods